jupallykavya76/assignment2-Jupally/README.md

 # Directions from Maryville to Nevada
 1. Catch a directions of 1,396 miles from marryville to Henderson via flight
 2. catch a cab and go to the kansas airport(mca)
     1. take a flight from kansas to lasvegas airport(las)
     2. take all ur belongings and book a cab to henderson which takes 10-15 min from airport
 3. wait for the cab to arive
     1. Sit back and enjoy the lightning and mountain view
     2. By listening to ur favourit music
 4. Finally we have reached our location yeyeye..!!

+* Items i would like to carry with me:
+ * Drinks:
+    * Cocola
+    * Tropicana
+    * Minute maid
+    * Water
+* Accessories:
+    * Airpods
+    * iwatch
+    * DSLR
+    * Power Bank
+    * Cable
+* Snacks
+    * Chocolates
+    * Chips